garrisonhh/openai-api-testing/README.md

 ## how do I use your stupid code

-written in python 3.11 with the requests library.
+written in python 3.11 with the requests library. if you use nix, this includes a nix flake to ensure version parity.

 ```bash
 # you can omit the key to use the free api, but this is heavily rate limited